Bachelor Life Sciences

 Discover the city of Nijmegen

 Nijmegen is a lively university town near the German border.
 It has a great atmosphere.
 Just wander through its beautiful old streets and you’ll feel its rich history.
 Looking for a charming pub or restaurant, a bit of culture or a great night out?
 Nijmegen has all this and more.
 Keen on sport or nature?
 Nijmegen has loads of sports clubs and is surrounded by beautiful forests full of hiking and cycling trails.
+Safe and friendly student cities are just one of the 7 reasons to study at HAN.

 HAN Nijmegen campusLaan van Scheut 2